spider-gazelle/bindata/README.md

    * Useful when a group of fields are related or optional
 5. Enums
 6. Bools
-6. Arrays (fixed size and dynamic)
+6. Arrays and Sets (fixed size and dynamic)

 ### Examples